-This year St. Luke’s Parish House has been the Code Purple shelter every night from January 1 through March 23.
-Each evening we opened at 7:00 pm and served a hot meal.
-At 9:00 pm the women were transported to Gateway Fellowship Church in Bridgeville, and the men remained overnight at St. Luke’s.
+This year St. Luke’s Parish House has been the Code Purple shelter every night from the end of November through early April.
+Each evening at 7:00 pm those experiencing homelessness were served a hot meal at the CROSS Building, 703 E King St. At 8:30 pm the women were transported to Gateway Fellowship Church in Bridgeville, and the men remained overnight at St. Luke’s Parish House.
 During the coldest nights we served about 30 people, with as many as 20 men remaining overnight.

 The "Resources" page is under construction.
 It's a place to put a variety information useful to our parishioners and inquirers.